 These factors include the car body state at that particular time, the overall condition of the car which includes the engine capacity, fuel mileage, and other similar factors.
 Also, factors like currency exchange rate, clearance charges at the border and other transport-related charges affect the eventual price of the used vehicle.

 Kenya has been a great market for used vehicles in recent times.
 Used Toyota Belta is readily available in the country.
 They can be gotten via agents or directly from a user.
-When in good condition, they are a bargain as they significantly cheaper than the brand new versions despite maintaining almost the same efficiency rate and functionality.
+When in good condition, they are a bargain as they are significantly cheaper than the brand new versions despite maintaining almost the same efficiency rate and functionality.